chazzka/clanekforest/clanek.md

 #### Proposed solution
 In our proposed enhancement, we clearly have to deal with this issue.
 ##### Isolation Forest
 For the ease of implementing and experimenting, we created a Ruby Gem implementing the Isolation Forest algorithm.
-It is open-source available online.
+It is open-source and available online at.
 - [ ] TODO: šup sem odkaz na ruby algoritmus s dokumentací

+The standard Isolation Forest service can be found in the standalone package at.

 ##### Novelty service
 The proposed solution is altering the concept of evaluation of a split point.